la2050/archive/_projects/2015/poetry-is-life-poetry-is-story.md

   healing and holistic learning of our community through the arts and literacy, thereby activating creativity, imagination and expression to improve our quality of life.
-'In one to three sentences, please describe your proposal.': >- The arts are a powerful means to heal, transform, and revitalize persons, families, communities, economies, political structures, and environments.
-We propose to offer 30 poetry/story workshops to multi-generational residents at libraries across L.A..
-Within each of the 15 L.A.
-City Council districts there will be two 2-hour weekly workshops lasting 4 weeks, each culminating in a community open mic.
-Each district will feature one workshop for English speakers, and another for Spanish speakers.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders